 Default A/V Effect Parameters

-This area allows the user to define the default audio and video effects of elements added to the playlist.
+This area allows the users to define the default audio and video effects of elements added to the playlist.

-As the audio and video effects are linked, selecting a radio button will set to default values both audio and video effects specified on the right of the selected radio button.
+As the audio and video effects are linked, selecting a video effect will automatically set the default audio effect.